Because you shouldn’t neglect your scalp if you want the good hair…

 And for surrrre, don’t use a scalp scrub if you have psoriasis.
 Ask your derm or doctor for a prescription treatment.

-Christophe Robin Cleansing Purifying Scrub with Sea Salt: This is probably the most well-known of the bunch (winning several beauty awards!) and uses sea salt to deeply cleanse and soothe sensitive and/or oily scalps, while also delivering essential hydration to the scalp.
-Essentially this is the ultimate scalp and hair detox when you’re feeling like you have product buildup or your scalp is acting oilier than usual.
-Fun fact: It can also be used as a post-coloring treatment to relieve itchiness and remove chemical residues left on the scalp.
+This is probably the most well-known of the bunch winning several beauty awards!
+It uses sea salt to deeply cleanse and soothe sensitive and/or oily scalps, while also delivering essential hydration to the scalp.
+Essentially, this is the ultimate scalp and hair detox when you’re feeling like you have product buildup.
+You can use it on your scalp if it’s acting oilier than usual.
+Fun fact: It can also be used as a post-coloring treatment.
+So, it can relieve itchiness and remove chemical residues left on the scalp.

 One note: this scrub is NOT recommended for anyone who has extensions or keratin treated hair but it’s solid for everyone else (even someone with a sensitive scalp).

-Philip Kingsley Exfoliating Scalp Mask: Philip Kingsley is known as a scalp guru (I went to his salon in New York for scalp treatments!) and this mask is an intense anti-dandruff treatment that helps to soothe and clear the scalp of any flakes or irritation.
+Philip Kingsley is known as a scalp guru.
+I went to his salon in New York for scalp treatments!
+This mask is an intense anti-dandruff treatment that helps to soothe and clear the scalp of any flakes or irritation.